-Without going into complex concepts, immunity is a system that has various components of protection, each of which is responsible for protection against a certain type of infection.
+Without going into too much detail, immunity is a system with various defense components, each responsible for protecting against a specific type of infection.

-The main components of protection against viruses are the NK (natural killers) and Th1 (T-helpers-1) cell lines .
-Roughly speaking, if these components dominate in your immunity, then viral infections will be mild or asymptomatic, but on the other hand, there is a risk of autoimmune reactions.
+The main components of defense against viruses are the NK (natural killer) and Th1 (T-helpers-1) cell lines .
+Roughly speaking, if these components dominate your immunity, viral infections will be mild or asymptomatic, but on the other hand, there is a risk of autoimmune reactions.

-Other cell lines, such as B cells (which produce antibodies), as well as Th2 (T-helpers-2) , etc., for the most part "work" with bacteria, fungi, parasites, but do not cope with viruses (hello covid :)).
-That is why all sorts of "measurements of the strength" of immunity against viruses (or after vaccination) through antibodies are complete nonsense.
+Other cell lines, such as B cells (which produce antibodies), Th2 (T-helpers-2) , and others, mostly "work" against bacteria, fungi, and parasites, but are ineffective against viruses (hello, COVID!).
+This is why any "measurement of the strength" of immunity against viruses (or after vaccination) using antibodies is utter nonsense.

-From a practical point of view, it is primarily important to determine your individual activity of some components against the background of others.
-For example, there are people whose immunity copes well with bacteria, but does not "take out" viruses, and vice versa.
-This can be done with the help of an immunogram, which can be done in any civilian laboratory.
-This analysis will show the concentration of all the main immune cells, as well as their ratio.
+From a practical standpoint, it is primarily important to determine your individual activity of certain components relative to others.
+For example, some people's immune systems are good at fighting bacteria but not viruses, and vice versa.
+This can be determined using an immunogram, which can be performed in any civilian laboratory.
+This analysis will show the concentrations of all the main immune cells, as well as their ratios.

-Next, if we see the dominance of the components that are responsible for bacteria, then we need to transfer immunity to the dominance of the components of viral protection.
-How to do this? - Drink certain supplements (google " th1 th2 supplements " and " NK cell-activating compounds ").
+Next, if we see a dominance of the components responsible for bacteria, then we need to shift the immune system to the dominance of the viral defense components.
+How can this be done?
+Take certain supplements (Google " TH1 TH2 supplements " and " NK cell-activating compounds ").

 Personally, I use NOW IMMUNE RENEW .
-However, any supplement with a large amount of Astragalus membranaceus plant extract (Astragalus membranaceus) has the properties of stimulating the components of viral immunity protection.
+However, any supplement with a high amount of Astragalus membranaceus plant extract has the ability to stimulate the viral defense components of the immune system.

 Links to evidence: